IBMStreams/endpoint-monitor/README.md

 # endpoint-monitor
 Nginx reverse proxy sample application to Streams REST operators.

-# Under development
+# UNDER DEVELOPMENT

-**Application is under development, apis etc. are subject to change.**
+**Application is under development, apis, behavior etc. are subject to change.**

+# Overview

+Endpoint-monitor is an Openshift application that monitors running jobs in a single Streams instance (within the same cluster) for REST SPL operators, such as `com.ibm.streamsx.inet.rest::HTTPJSONInjection` and `com.ibm.streamsx.inet.rest::HTTPTupleView`.

+The endpoints from the REST operators are then exposed with fixed URLs through a service using an Nginx reverse proxy.
+Thus if a PE hosting a REST operator restarts and changes its IP address and/or server port number endpoint-monitor will update the nginx configuration to allow the fixed URL to find the operator correctly.

 # Setup